vitaly-belik/kestrel_age/README.md

 *SAM tutorial.ipynb* demonstrate how to use SAM (Segment Anything model) for image segmenation.

-*Annotations.ipynb* is light weight notebook for simple image annotations.
+*Annotations.ipynb* is a light weight notebook for simple image annotations.

 *Yolo.ipynb* demonstrates YOLO8 application for birds detection fine tuned with custom annotations.